-Catholic Activity: Epiphany Mystery Play
+Catholic Activity: Tradition of the Epiphany Mystery Play

 The name "Epiphany" means "manifestation".
 The underlying meaning of the feast may be found in the Introit of the Mass: "The Lord and ruler is coming; kingship is his, and government and power."
 On this day the Church commemorates the coming of the Wise Men or Magi.
 Acting out this wonderful mystery of our faith is a great method of teaching the children.